RyanSPando/express-validations/README.md

 ![](wireframes/person1.png)

 ```
-Then they should see the created person on the people index page
+Then they should see the created person on the people people.hbs ('/people') page
 And a success message should appear
 ```